bbauska/UFO-Timeline-by-Year/README.md

-# UFO-timeline-by-year
+# UFO-Timeline-by-Year
-A timeline of UFOs/UAPs by year, starting 1928.
+A Timeline of UFOs/UAPs by year, starting 1928.

 # Scroll Timeline (jQuery)